irisiflimsi/harn-atlas-tools/README.md

     python geo_rivers.py -t xyz -d user:password@dbname:host:port

 The script also takes a -T as option to execute some tests.
-Three objectives remain:

-* have a single axis for area rivers

-> Runtime: 7.5 minutes
+> Runtime: 5 minutes